Skip to main content

 The Higher Rate of SDLT is charged on ‘second homes’.
 The most common example would be a Buy to Let/Investment property, but there are several other situations in which a property may be classed as ‘second home’.
 If anyone involved in the purchase is named on the deeds to another property, anywhere else in the world, then the higher rate of SDLT would apply.

 The rules do make a concession, however, for those who own additional properties but wish to move house.
-If you own a buy to let for example, but plan on selling your current home and purchasing a new one, then the Standard Rate of SDLT applies.
+If you own a buy to let for example, but plan on selling your current home and purchasing a new one, then the Standard Rate of SDLT applies as long as your previous main residence is sold within 36 months of completing your new purchase.
 The properties being bought and sold must both be intended as your ‘main residence’, where you personally live and spend the majority of your time, however, in order to qualify.

-The amount of tax is payable based on the purchase price of the property, and is charged as a percentage of the overall total across several different bands.
-The rates payable are as follows:
+The amount of tax is payable based on the purchase price of the property and is charged as a percentage of the overall total across several different bands.
+The rates below illustrate the SDLT rates you will pay for house purchases completed on or after 1st April 2025:

 Property Price